jmikola/jmikola.github.io/_posts/jrl/video/2024-09-17-the-kitchen.md

 ---
-title: 'Jmikola Reporting Live the Kitchen'
+title: 'Jmikola Reporting Live from the Kitchen'
 youtube_id: dWbVSEmtPoM

 ---